manthanank/learn-javascript/README.md

 ### Object Methods & Properties

-constructor	Returns the function that created an object's prototype
+constructor -Returns the function that created an object's prototype

-keys()	Returns an Array Iterator object with the keys of an object
+keys() -Returns an Array Iterator object with the keys of an object

-prototype	Let you to add properties and methods to JavaScript objects
+prototype -Let you to add properties and methods to JavaScript objects

-toString()	Converts an object to a string and returns the result
+toString() -Converts an object to a string and returns the result

-valueOf()	Returns the primitive value of an object
+valueOf() -Returns the primitive value of an object

 ## Arrays